Mr. Sajid Ali epitomizes perseverance.

 “I know his family and all I can say is that you haven’t seen extreme poverty until you’ve met them,” said Mr. Shehzad, Head Teacher of the Government Boys Middle School, Sadhoki.
 “He’d often come to school without any shoes and the teachers would all pitch in to buy him shoes.”

-The teachers really liked him because he often scored the highest position in class.
+The teachers liked him because he often scored the highest position in the class.
 Mr. Shehzad recalls that quite a few times Sajid Ali would fall unconscious during morning assembly because he hadn’t had anything to eat for a couple of days.

 When Sajid Ali started in Class VI, he became irregular and would stay absent for weeks on end.
 After a long summer break, Sajid Ali stopped coming to school altogether.
 Mr. Shehzad saw him herding goats with his father one day and struck his name off the student register.